brendobrendo/monkey_kingdom/simulation-architecture.md

 - **Reinforcement Learning** – They can learn new behaviors through trial and error.
 - **Vicarious Learning** – Monkeys can imagine alternative outcomes to inform future decisions.
 - **Mentalization (Theory of Mind)** – They can predict **other monkeys' intentions** based on past behavior.

+### **Tribal Instincts**
+- **Peer Instinct** - Monkeys will adapt their behavior based on the actions of their peers, following group norms to maintain social cohesion.
+- **Hero Instinct** - Certain monkeys may strive to emulate high-status individuals, adopting their strategies and behaviors to climb the social hierarchy.
+- **Ancestor Instinct** - Traditional behaviors and past strategies may be passed down, with younger monkeys mimicking and inheriting the habits of previous generations.